microtrain/bootcamp/11-CakePHP/02-CakePHP.md

 ```

-Now acessing [http://loc.cake.example.com](http://loc.cake.example.com) will redirect you to a login page.
+Now accessing [http://loc.cake.example.com](http://loc.cake.example.com) will redirect you to a login page.